 Write to ‘Inbox‘, Amateur Photographer, Blue Fin Building, 110 Southwark Street, London SE1 0SU or email with the subject heading ‘Letters’.

+You could also send us your views for our ‘Viewpoint’ section of the magazine.
 Do you have something you’d like to get off your chest?
 Send us your thoughts in around 500 words and you could win a year’s digital subscription to AP, worth £79.99.